 I made this Ham Egg and Asparagus Breakfast Pizza with returning #BrunchWeek sponsor Red Star Yeast for the pizza dough, and new sponsor Michigan Asparagus, the largest supplier of asparagus in the United States.
 I love Red Star Yeast for making pizza dough, and nothing beats fresh asparagus.
 Well, maybe this pizza does.

-Read on after the Ham Egg and Asparagus Breakfast Pizza recipe to see all the other delicious #BrunchWeek recipes shared today and enter the giveaway!
+Read on after the Ham Egg and Asparagus Breakfast Pizza recipe to see all the other delicious #BrunchWeek recipes shared today.

 WANT EVEN MORE DELICIOUS RECIPES FROM MYSELF AND MY FAVORITE FOOD BLOGGERS?
 FOLLOW ME ON PINTEREST, INSTAGRAM, OR FACEBOOK, WHERE I SHARE NEW RECIPES DAILY.
 YOU CAN ALSO SUBSCRIBE BY EMAIL TO GET NEWLY POSTED RECIPES FOR FREE!

 - 3 1/2 cups all-purpose flour , divided (3 cups plus at least 1/2 cup more for dusting and adding into the dough to keep it from sticking)

 - 1 1/4 cup WARM water 110-115 degrees measured with a thermometer